-This post highlights the top 10 richest men in Katsina State, their estimated net worths, and the businesses or careers that earned them their fortunes.
+This post highlights the top 10 richest men in Katsina State in 2025, including their estimated net worth and the careers or businesses that made them successful.

 1. Alhaji Dahiru Barau Mangal – Estimated Net Worth: $1.2 Billion